 TAAPP the Model

-- Two UofT faculty and a resident travel to AAU three times a year for a month to teach a pre-negotiated curriculum, which includes significant time for on-site clinical supervision.
+- Two UofT faculty and a resident travel to AAU twice a year for a month to teach a pre-negotiated curriculum, which includes significant time for on-site clinical supervision.

 - CanMED roles have been adapted to EthioMEDS

-- Selected Department of Psychiatry faculty at AAU have the opportunity to undertake a one year clinical fellowship thanks to Ontario Shores hospital, an affiliated UofT hospital.
+- Selected Department of Psychiatry faculty at AAU have the opportunity to undertake a one year clinical fellowship thanks to Ontario Shores Centre for Mental Health Sciences, an affiliated UofT hospital.

 - In 2015 forensic psychiatrist Dr Phil Klassen at Ontario Shores, with Dr Asnake Lemma AAU facilitated the establishment of a Mental Health Court with a Diversion Program in Addis Ababa for the severely mentally ill who are found not criminally responsible.
-A first for Africa
+This was a first for Africa.

 Program Contact Information